Golega – Tomar

 The view from our balcony at Hostel 2300 Thomar

-It was great to have sunny weather today after our day in the rain yesterday.
-After doing our laundry, we’ve headed out to one of the restaurants in the street below our hostel.
-Lots of people were out in the streets and restaurants and we’ve enjoyed sitting in the sun with a cold beer after a challenging day (for me).
+It was great to have sunny weather today after the rainy day of yesterday.
+After we done our laundry, we headed out to one of the restaurants in the street below our hostel.
+Lots of people were out in the streets and restaurants were busy.
+We enjoyed sitting in the sun with a cold beer after a challenging day (for me).

 My left leg/foot is swollen and I don’t know why …

 We were sitting on our balcony until late that evening.
-Berto made the calculation that we’ve walked 167km in just 5 days … well, no wonder my body was protesting so much!
+Berto made the calculation that we walked 167km in just 5 days … well, no wonder my body was protesting so much!

-With this in mind, we’ve decided to take a rest day tomorrow.
-It is after all Easter and this might be a good idea for my swollen ankle to get better.
+With this in mind, we decided to take a rest day tomorrow.
+It is Easter after all and it might be a good idea to rest my swollen ankle.